 "So unless you're leaving me for her, don't say you're sorry.
 Not for this."

-You are opening your robe, smiling as he touches you in all the right places.
+You're opening your robe, smiling as he touches you in all the right places.
 "It's not wrong."
 You lie on top of him, kissing him softly, then harder.
 Letting the anger out just a little, just enough to help you chase T'Lena out of him, out of you.

-You will have to do this every time, some masochistic part of yourself whispers.
+You'll have to do this every time, some masochistic part of yourself whispers.

-Even if his body will not always be.
+Even if his body won't always be.

 You push him as far as you ever have, riding him, then letting him move you underneath him, begging him to fuck you hard and fast.
 You take him, not letting him catch his breath any more than he has let you, your mouth latches onto him, and later his mouth will find you.